-Staggeringly, given his sweeping conclusions and growing reach, only a handful have clarified that he’s missing the wood for the trees.
+Staggeringly, given his sweeping conclusions and growing reach, only a handful of commentators [see link for Part 2] have clarified that he’s missing the wood for the trees.
 Not so much in detail as in big picture.
 Especially what seems his wilfully misleading tactic of mixing fact with fiction.

 Like them, a much wider group of sensible spokespeople for the sciences, arts, humanities, religion needs to speak up.
 And soon.